snhstq/IBM3705_R3/README.md

 1 - Multiple SDLC lines support

-Below is a detailed overview of the Release 2 updates:
+Below is a detailed overview of updates of this release:

 Central Control Unit (CCU/CPU)